pavan12323/Major-Project-UG0931/README.md

 Hello Everyone !!!

-This project aims at adding a module which forwards packets through switcher using layer 2 multipath routing algorithm in Openflow controller.
+This project aims at adding a module which forwards packets through switches using layer 2 multipath routing algorithm in Openflow controller.

-The project is expected to complete on April 2013
+The project is expected to complete by April 2013

 This project belongs to 09UG31 team of NITK
 Members: Basavesh, Koustubh and Vipin